Elements of Waste

 4) RETHINK Discuss the difference between a want and a need.
 Make a class list of things they want & what they need.
 (Rethink the way we throw good things away and buy unneeded items)

-CA Content Standards: Elements of Waste Program State Standards
+CA Content Standards (NGSS & CCCS): Elements of Waste Program State Standards

 The Teacher's Guide: Recycling Lesson Plans